Overview

 PHP code can be added to your (child) theme's functions.php file.
 Alternatively, you can use the Custom Hooks add-on, or a code snippets plugin.
 More info

-$params = [ 'facet' => [ 'label' => 'My facet', 'name' => 'my_facet', 'type' => 'checkboxes', 'source' => 'cf/the_field_name', // ... other facet meta ], 'selected_values' => [] ];
+$params = [ 'facet' => [ 'label' => 'My facet', 'name' => 'my_facet', 'type' => 'checkboxes', 'source' => 'cf/the_field_name', // ... other facet settings (different for each facet type) ], 'selected_values' => [] ];

 Returns

-An array of post IDs, or FALSE to use FacetWP’s default filtering logic
+An array of post IDs, or FALSE to use FacetWP’s default filtering logic.

 How to use custom PHP code?